objectionary/news.eolang.org/_posts/2022/07/2022-07-15-placing-and-unplacing.md

 The entire process of packaging EO objects and atoms into JAR artifacts is explained in this blog post:
 [Objectionary: Dictionary and Factory for EO Objects](https://www.yegor256.com/2021/10/21/objectionary.html).
-It's pretty straight forward.
+It's pretty straightforward.
 However, there is one tricky situation related to placing compiled Java binaries into the JAR.
 This process may go wrong and sometimes it does.
 In version 0.24.0 of [our Maven plugin](https://github.com/objectionary/eo/tree/master/eo-maven-plugin) we